Songs

 Informant / Performers

-From Arboleras - De las altas mares, Ecos Sefardies de la isle de Rodas, cd1, 2009 One of the Coplas de Parida (Songs for the mother of the newborn), sung during the last night before...
+From Arboleras - De las altas mares, Ecos Sefardies de la isle de Rodas, cd1, 2009 The well-known romance of Delgadina deals with the incestuous love of a father for his daughter and is a...